Nuitka/Nuitka/README.txt

 test_pyexpat: removed check that is affected by unicode repr problem

-test_repr: removed test that checks lamba repr
+test_repr: relaxed test that checks lamba repr to allow compiled lambda

 test_scope: test that checks exec with free vars refusal was using func_code to do so, removed that part.
 Also removed unbound local